makeshm98/STM32/README.md

 ![alt text](https://github.com/makeshm98/STM32/blob/main/scd41_co2-stm32/images/ezgif-5-6d17baf8e4.gif)

+* CO2 data extraction for indoor and outdoor calibration purpose for Air Quality Monitoring project

 ### 4. Hello  World output :

 For UART communication PA2 should be configured as USART2_TX, and PA15 should be configured as USART2_RX